Excessive Sweating (Hyperhidrosis)

 If wearing an antiperspirant to stop wetness isn’t working well enough to control your sweating problem, there are several treatments available:

 - Prescription strength antiperspirants: Your doctor may recommend applying these products overnight and/or under a layer of plastic wrap.
 This improves their efficacy by helping the formula to penetrate into the skin, where the sweat glands are located.

 - Medications: Your doctor may prescribe medications that help prevent the sweat glands from releasing sweat.
 This may not be an option for people who live, work or exercise in areas with high temperatures (because sweating cools the body) or who have certain medical conditions.
-New medications are in the pipeline, too, (from Brickell BioTech and Dermira) that may offer solutions in the future for patients with hyperhidrosis.

 - Botulinum toxin injections (like Botox): Botox injections are FDA-approved for use in the armpit area for people with hyperhidrosis.
 Given by a dermatologist, the injections are effective for several months after treatment.
 They work by blocking the release of a chemicals that cause sweating to occur.

 Surgery, though not performed at Yale, is another option for hyperhidrosis.